-Besides the dozens of scientific papers we wrote and the sweet memories of the camaraderie, the place had something magic in itself so that its memory remained etched in the memory of every one of us for as long as we live.
+Besides the many scientific papers we wrote and the sweet memories of the camaraderie, the place had something magic in itself so that its memory remained etched in the minds and hearts of every one of us for as long as we live.

 Winters were mild and summers scorching hot, but even in the rain (very rare) it was a place of magic.

-Every now and then, in the rare idle moments, I climbed on the roof of the Main House and watched the sea through the beautiful frame of the by now empty arch where the chapel bell had been until WW2
+Every now and then, in the rare idle moments, I climbed on the roof of the Main House and watched the sea through the beautiful frame of the empty arch where the chapel bell had been, until WW2.

 I have made many photographs of this splendid islet, of its rustic but solid buildings, of its flora and fauna, sometimes of the people who were with me.
 Invariably, beautiful memories are triggered by every single one of those pictures.

 Where those the best years of my life?
 In a way, they were, though many more beautiful years had passed by already and even more were still to come.